 Figure 2: Rising Edge and Falling Edge

-If a digital signal rises from low (0) to high (1), this transition is called "rising edge".
-On the contrary, if it drop from high to low, it is called "falling edge".
+If a digital signal rises from low (0) to high (1), this transition is called "rising edge."
+On the contrary, if it drops from high to low, it is called "falling edge."
 Each transition has two states — previous state and current state.
-Current state of input pins can be read from the port DATA register, but the previous state must be stored in a variable.
+The current state of input pins can be read from the port DATA register, but the previous state must be stored in a variable.

 Implementation of Edge Detection in C